subvertnormality/mosaic/README.md

 #### Adding notes

-In _Mosaic_, notes aren't strictly bound to a single scale.
+In _Mosaic_, pattern notes aren't strictly bound to a single scale.
 Instead, they are valued by their position within the currently active scale, measured by distance from the root.
 Take C major for instance: C is your starting point.
 One step up brings you to D, and one step down lands on B. If you were to change the applied scale to E minor, the root of your pattern would now be E, one step up would output F sharp, one down would be D.

 You've seen in the [Harmony design](#harmony-design) section that it's possible to sequence scale and degree changes, and this affects the notes your patterns will play.
 When adding notes to patterns, consider that they represent the harmony of your song and map to what traditionally would be called the rhythm section.
 It is possible to create melodies using patterns, but it is difficult to do so in a deliberate way as your scale progressions will alter the tonality of your pattern.
 We'll learn about the recommended way to deliberate [melodies](#masks) later.